EricEmerson963/softballstats/README.md

-# softballstats
+# Softball Stats
-A prototype NodeJS using a vue.js front-end to execute CRUD operations against a SQLite database.
+A prototype website to build a vue.js application.
+The intention is to create a website from which an admin can edit the information for their softball team.
+To keep game updates, and player statistics current.